Azure/Mission-Critical-Connected/docs/reference-implementation/Private-Agents-Setup.md

     > Setting the minimum to `0` saves money by starting build agents on demand, but can slow down the deployment process.

-## Deploy AlwaysOn Connected
+## Deploy Azure Mission-Critical Connected

-Now everything is in place to deploy the connected version of AlwaysOn.
+Now everything is in place to deploy the connected version of Azure Mission-Critical.

-Go back to the [Getting Started guide](./Getting-Started.md) and follow the remaining steps to deploy the connected version of AlwaysOn.
+Go back to the [Getting Started guide](./Getting-Started.md) and follow the remaining steps to deploy the connected version of Azure Mission-Critical.

 ## Use Jump Servers to access the deployment